valueflows/valueflows/mkdocs/docs/specification/units.md

 * Description from OM2.
 * Classification(s), added by us (not from OM), to facilitate search in the csv file, or in an application (if one is created) for groups to choose their units.
 This column is incomplete, possibly not the best granularity, and in some places possibly wrong.
 Updates are welcome!

-## Overriding the OM2 label or symbol
+## Overriding the OM label or symbol

 We have added 2 properties in VF as optional additions to the OM2 unit, `localLabel` and `localSymbol`.
 These are meant for applications to assign themselves, when the normal display usage for their set of users is different than the OM2.
 For example, an application might want to use `pound` instead of `pound (avoirdupois)`, or `gallon` instead of `gallon (US)` or `gallon (imperial)`.